astropy/astropy/docs/modeling/compound-models.rst

 In discussing the compound model feature, it is useful to be clear about a few terms where there have been points of confusion:

-- The term "model" can refer either to a model *class* or a model *instance*.
+- The term "model" refers to model *instance* (Note: This is a change from previous astropy versions, 3.0 and prior, where it was possible to use Classes as opposed to instances in compound models).

   - All models in `astropy.modeling`, whether it represents some `function <astropy.modeling.functional_models>`, a